 6. From the Top of Sandia Resort & Casino

 Among Balloon Fiesta’s most popular events are the famous nighttime Balloon Glows, during which the hot air balloons are tethered to the ground while they fire their burners in unison for a breathtaking show of lights.
-For a spectacular off-site spot to view the Balloon Glows, make a reservation dinner at Bien Shur, located on the top floor of Sandia Resort and Casino.
+For a spectacular off-site spot to view the Balloon Glows, make a reservation at Bien Shur, located on the top floor of Sandia Resort and Casino.
 Not only does the restaurant offer views of the Balloon Glows during Balloon Fiesta, but you also will be hard pressed to find a better view of the Sandia Mountains at sunset.
 Don’t forget to stick around to see the post-Glow fireworks show!

 7. From a Park

 Head to North Domingo Baca Park off Paseo Del Norte Blvd. and Alameda Blvd. for a great view of the morning mass ascension as the hundreds of balloons fill the sky.
 Bring along some hot chocolate and a breakfast burrito, and you’ll have yourself a perfect picnic with a breathtaking view.
 For a chance to watch balloons land, head to Vista Del Norte Park off Osuna Rd., a popular landing spot, but stay out of the way of chase crews!